dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_10.md

-# Typing System for the π-calculus
+# Typing System for Communication

 When we look at processes, we have always assumed that names are used in a "correct" way, e.g., if two arguments are send in a message then the receiver expects two arguments.
 However, we just assumed this and did not check it.
-Orthogonal to the question of reachability/covering that are the focus of this lecture, there is an area of research dedicated to typing processes/channels to make sure the communication happens properly, e.g., messages have the right type, deadlock-freedom.
+Orthogonal to the question of reachability/covering that are the focus of this lecture, there is an area of research dedicated to typing processes/channels to make sure the communication happens properly, e.g., messages have the right type, deadlock-freedom, when process terminates there is no pending messages.
 Here we will just scratch the surface of this topic.

 #### Properties of Type Systems